-It’s somewhat easy to have a meeting when we’re either all remote or all together.
-But when you have some people that are remote and some people that are in person, it just gets exponentially harder with the more remote people that you have.
-In hybrid meetings, we need to pay attention to different things.
-This episode highlights tips that you can use to make your hybrid meetings a success.
+It’s relatively easy to have a meeting when we’re either all remote or all together.
+But when some people are remote and some people are in person, thing get more difficult.
+Hybrid meetings don’t have to be awful, but we need to pay attention to different things than when we’re all remote or all together.
+This episode highlights tips to make your hybrid meetings a success.

-- HAVE A MEETING FACILITATOR.
-This is somebody who facilitates the agenda and is responsible for making sure that the agenda items get spoken about and that everybody’s voice gets heard.
+- HAVE A FACILITATOR.
+A facilitator is responsible for making sure the meeting stays focused on the agenda items and that everybody’s voice is heard.

-- FAVORITE THE REMOTE SPEAKER.
-When two people start speaking at once during a remote meeting and one of them is remote and the other one is hybrid, favor the remote speaker because they have less context and are less present in the room.
+- FAVOR THE REMOTE SPEAKER.
+When two people start speaking at once during a hybrid meeting and one of them is remote and the other one is in the flesh, favor the remote speaker because they have less context and are less presence in the room.

 Podcast production by Podcast Monster